stgm/scientific-programming-1/30 Movement/20 Basejump/30 Basejump.md

 # Free fall during a base jump

-Write a program in which the fall is calculated of a base jumper, jumping from the top of Burj Khalifa in Dubai (828 m).
+Write a program in which the fall of a basjumper is calculated.
+The basejumper is jumping from the top of Burj Khalifa in Dubai (828 m).
 Assume this base jumper weighs 72 kilograms.

 ## Background

-In the previous assignment the air friction was neglected, which made it possible to verify the answer using just height school level physics.
-Now we're going to add back that layer of realism: air friction.
+In the previous assignment the air friction was neglected, which made it possible to verify the answer using relatively simple physics equations.
+Now we're going to add back a layer of realism: air friction.

 The aerodynamics that a falling object is subject to is proportionate to the square of its speed:

-$$F = \xi v^2$$, met $$ \xi = 0.24$$
+$$F = \xi v^2$$, where $$ \xi = 0.24$$

 Although air resistance is dependent on the surface and mass of the object and the density of the air, we'll only be examining the effect of speed in this assignment.
-The friction means that there exists a speed in which gravity and air friction keep each other in balance.
+Because of the friction, there exists a speed in which gravity and air friction keep each other in balance.
 The maximum speed a parachutist can achieve is about 196 km/h and is called [terminal velocity](https://en.wikipedia.org/wiki/Terminal_velocity).

 ![](Freefall.png)

 As always there are people trying to find the [limits](https://en.wikipedia.org/wiki/Speed_skydiving).
-Because he started his jump in an area where air pressure was incredibly low, Felix Baumgartner reached a record speed of 1357.64 km/hour, that will be difficult to overcome.
+Because he started his jump in an area where air pressure was incredibly low, Felix Baumgartner reached a record speed of 1357.64 km/hour, that will be very difficult to overcome.

 ## Specification